-The Central Toronto Veterinary Referral Clinic is proud to provide the highest quality specialty care to pets, and the highest customer service to owners in Toronto.
-At CTVRC we are committed to providing the best referral process.
+The Central Toronto Veterinary Referral Clinic is proud to provide the highest quality specialty care to pets, and exceptional customer service to owners in Toronto.
+At CTVRC we are committed to providing an excellent referral process.
 We work closely with family veterinarians to ensure the most comprehensive care for our patients.

 Vision, Mission, Values.

 The Central Toronto Veterinary Referral clinic will be a premier specialty centre, providing the highest quality of care for our patients, clients, and referring veterinarians.
 Through the development of a boutique hospital environment we will create a state-of-the art, service-driven facility that caters to the specific needs of our patients and clients.

 To lead in the prevention, diagnosis, and treatment of medical and surgical diseases.
 To provide the highest quality of veterinary care to our patients in an environment tailored specifically to our patients and their families in a caring and cost-effective manner.

 Excellence: We strive for excellence and accept nothing less.